 On September 11, 2008 Media sold 100,000 restricted shares of its common stock at \$.25 per share to Mr. John Overturf, a shareholder and principal of an affiliate who provides certain administrative functions through Prospector Capital as discussed below.
-The Company received a total of \$25,000 from the transaction, which proceeds are to be used for general working capital purposes.
+The Company received a total of \$25,000 from the transaction.